 All Souls' was 11/2/18.
-St. Aelred Catholic Community went to a Latin Novus Ordo, fasted, said The Office of the Dead at a local cemetary they cleaned up, and prayed Newman's prayer for the Faithful Departed from his Meditations and Devotions.
+St. Aelred Catholic Community went to a Latin Novus Ordo at the local parish, fasted, said The Office of the Dead at a local cemetery they also helped clean up, and prayed Newman's prayer for the Faithful Departed from his Meditations and Devotions.
 All Souls was a major part of my own journey into The Ordinariate.

 Praying for the Dead

 This tradition is as old as Christianity itself.
-We have plenty of sarcophagi, catacombs, and tombstones for the earliest centuries that ask people to pray for them.
-If you notice, the customary "R.I.P" followed by someone's name and date is meant to be prayed.
+We have plenty of sarcophagi, catacombs, and tombstones from the earliest centuries that ask people to pray for them.
+If you notice, the customary "R.I.P." followed by someone's name and date is meant to be prayed.
 If you pray a tombstone, "Rest in Peace, Jeremy Taylor, 1613-1667," then Jeremy receives a prayer for his soul.
 Easy.

 The Reformation and Purgatory

 Luther wanted to take out Johann Tetzel's practices of selling indulgences for his own benefit (a sin known as Simony).
 But Luther went too far, and tried to throw the baby out with the bathwater.
 To get rid of indulgences he decided to try to get rid of Purgatory altogether.
 But to do that he then tried to throw out the Books of Maccabees (2 Macc.
 12), The Book of Wisdom (Wis.
 3), and others to remove any reference in the Scriptures to Purgatory.
 The result was the Protestant version of the Bible which lacks 7 books.
 He posted his theses in 1517, which is considered the start of The Reformation.
 The "Luther Bible" was published in 1522 to remove Purgatory and All Souls.
 To this day some Protestants don't celebrate the Eve of All Saints on October 31st, they celebrate "Reformation Day."